 The best match for ISTJ is the ESTP but they also get along quite well with ISFJs.

 Why?
-Well, it’s all about these personality types’ dominant cognitive functions (according to MBTI theory).
+Well, it’s all about these personality types’ dominant cognitive functions (according to the 16 personalities theory).
 ESTPs have the dominant function Extroverted Sensing, while the ISTJ’s dominant function is Introverted Sensing.
-According to the theory behind the Myers-Briggs Type Indicator system, people are naturally attracted to people with similar dominant functions but with differently directed energy (Introverted/Extroverted).
+According to the personality type concept, people are naturally attracted to people with similar dominant functions but with differently directed energy (Introverted/Extroverted).
 In addition, Judging personalities will naturally be attracted to Perceiving personalities, in an attempt to create a harmonious relationship.

 Therefore, it makes sense why the logical and practical ISTJ could be attracted to the warm and socially adept ESTP.
 True, they don’t seem to have a lot in common (at first glance), but they complement each other’s wants and needs.